Clomipramine: Generic names

 Clomipramine is the English and French generic name of the drug and its INN, BAN, and DCF, while clomipramine hydrochloride is its USAN, USP, BANM, and JAN.
 Clomipramina is its generic name in Spanish, Portuguese and Italian and its DCIT, while clomipramin is its generic name in German and clomipraminum is its generic name in Latin.

 Brand names

 Clomipramine is marketed throughout the world mainly under the brand names Anafranil and Clomicalm for use in humans and animals, respectively.

 Veterinary uses

-In the U.S., clomipramine is only licensed to treat separation anxiety in dogs for which it is sold under the brand name Clomicalm.
+In the US, clomipramine is only licensed to treat separation anxiety in dogs for which it is sold under the brand name Clomicalm.
 It has proven effective in the treatment of obsessive–compulsive disorders in cats and dogs.
 In dogs, it has also demonstrated similar efficacy to fluoxetine in treating tail chasing.
 In dogs some evidence suggests its efficacy in treating noise phobia.

 Clomipramine has also demonstrated efficacy in treating urine spraying in cats.
 Various studies have been done on the effects of clomipramine on cats to reduce urine spraying/marking behavior.
 It has been shown to be able to reduce this behavior by up to 75% in a trial period of four weeks.